raulcd/fonti/content/articles/elastic_search_logstash_kibana.md

 ```

 In the input section we define which logs logstash needs to process.
 You can define
-different types of input but we are getting directly from a file.
-To see other types of
+different types of input but we are basically just getting them from files.
-input take a look at the [documentation](http://logstash.net/docs/1.4.2/).
+To see other types of input take a look at the [documentation](http://logstash.net/docs/1.4.2/).

 The filter is how logstash will process your logs.
-We are using grok which is a like a regex parser
+We are using grok which is like a regex parser
 for unstructured data.
-We just use the %{COMBINEDAPACHELOG} regex and set the date format.
+We just use the *%{COMBINEDAPACHELOG}* regex and set the date format.

 For the output we have created two outputs.
-Our Elasticsearch instance and standard output.
+Our Elasticsearch instance and standard output,
+basically to see what is going on.

 In order to run logstash: